The Pride and the Passion: Plot

 During the Peninsular War, Napoleon's armies overrun Spain.
 An enormous siege cannon, belonging to the Spanish army, is abandoned when it slows down the army's retreat.
 French cavalrymen are dispatched to find it.

 Britain, Spain's ally, sends a Royal Navy ordnance officer, Captain Anthony Trumbull, to find the huge cannon and see that it is handed over to British forces before it can be retrieved by the French.
 However, when Trumbull arrives at the Spanish headquarters, he finds that it has been evacuated and is now occupied by a guerrilla band led by the French-hating Miguel.
 Miguel shows Trumbull the abandoned cannon's location at the bottom of a steep ravine.
 He says he will only help move the huge gun if it is first used against the fortified walls of Ávila, which Miguel is obsessed with capturing.
 During their association, the two men grow to dislike each other.
 One cause of their enmity is Miguel's mistress, Juana, who falls in love with Trumbull.

-Meanwhile, sadistic General Jouvet, the French commander in Ávila, orders the execution of Spanish hostages who will not surrender information on the cannon's whereabouts.
-The cannon has, in fact, been recovered and undergoes an arduous journey in the direction of Ávila.
+Meanwhile, sadistic General Jouvet, the French commander of the French forces in Ávila, orders the execution of 10 Spanish hostages daily until information on the cannon's whereabouts is surrendered.
+The cannon has, in fact, been recovered and undergoes an arduous journey across Spain toward Ávila.

 The guerrilla band, whose ranks have swelled considerably, almost lose the cannon when General Jouvet deploys artillery at a mountain pass that they must use to get to Ávila.
 With help from the local populace, the band gets the cannon through, despite heavy losses, although it rolls down a long hillside and is damaged, becoming partially dismounted from its transport carriage.